malanski/malanski/README.md

 ### About me:
 <p>
-    Front-end programmer and developer, Bachelor's degree in drawing (EMBAP) and Technologist in product and graphic design (ENSITEC).
-Professional tattoo artist, musician, guitarist, multi-instrumentalist.
+&ensp;&ensp;&ensp;Front-end programmer and developer, Bachelor's degree in drawing (EMBAP) and Technologist in product and graphic design (ENSITEC).
+Professional art teacher and tattoo artist.
+Spare time musician, guitarist, drums and synthesizer programming.
 <p>
-    Always involved with technology and art, I take these resources to professional life in forms of expression.
+&ensp;&ensp;&ensp;Always involved with technology and art, I take these resources to professional life in forms of expression.
 I have ease to work with groups, good relationship with people, responsibility and spirit of leadership.
 I have a passion for science and new experiences in communication, education and photography.

 ### Main skills: